Table of contents

 However, these advancements are not without challenges, as 60% of consumers express concerns about data privacy in AI-powered network optimization services, and there is a notable risk of job displacement, with 45% of telecom jobs at risk of automation by 2030, as reported by The Fast Mode.
 Additionally, undetected biases in algorithms contribute to the failure of 33% of AI projects, as highlighted by Netguru.

-Challenges in Implementing AI for the Telecom Sector
+Challenges in Implementing AI for Telecom Sector

 1) Data Optimization